-The Heart Transplant Program provides compassionate, state-of-the-art care to children with heart disorders.
+The Heart Transplant Program at Seattle Children’s Hospital provides compassionate, state-of-the-art care to children who have heart disorders.
 We have the technology and expertise to treat even the most complex heart problems.

 We treat infants, children, teens and young adults from birth through age 21 for congenital heart defects, heart disease and heart failure in our Heart Transplant Clinic.

-We’ve been performing heart transplantation surgeries at Children’s since 1994, and our outcomes are among the best in the nation.
-In 2005, our team performed 10 pediatric heart transplants.
+We’ve been performing heart transplantation surgeries at Seattle Children’s since 1994, and our outcomes are among the best in the nation.
+Our team has performed more than 130 pediatric heart transplants.

 For children with heart failure, we provide care before, during and after heart transplant.

 Our heart transplant team is led by Drs.
 Michael McMullan and Yuk Law.
-Seattle Children's has performed over 100 pediatric heart transplants.
 We are dedicated to helping your whole family return to an active, normal life.

 Advancing Treatment for Children

-Seattle Children's has a long history of advancing treatment for children with heart failure.
+Seattle Children's has a long history of advancing treatment for children who have heart failure.
 Our heart transplant program was the first and remains the only program in our region to offer innovative treatments that include:

-- Ventricular assist device (VAD) – allows children to wait until transplants become available
+- Ventricular assist devices (VAD) that allow children to wait until transplants become available

 - ABO blood group-mismatched transplants so babies don't have to wait as long for a transplant

-- Catheterization intervention combined with surgical techniques to help improve the health of children with heart failure, whether or not they need transplants later
+- Catheterization intervention combined with surgical techniques to help improve the health of children who have heart failure, whether or not they need a transplant later

 - Surgical techniques that use state-of-the art tissue typing, blood banking and immunological treatment so children who otherwise would not qualify for a heart transplant can undergo successful transplantation